alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre-cocalc.md

 # Secure Research Environment Build Instructions (Tier 1)

-> :warning: This documentation is temporary pending the integration of Tier 1 environments with AD
-> :warning: This document provides instructions for deploying a Tier 1 environment **only**.
-> If you want to deploy any other tier, please follow [these instructions](./how-to-deploy-sre.md) instead.
+> :warning: If you are deploying a Tier 2 or Tier 3 environment, follow [these instructions](./how-to-deploy-sre-microsoft-rds.md) instead.

 ## Contents